May 4, 2022

 Chapel and Pulse Gatherings

-Chapel and Pulse are integral parts of the Kingswood experience and will continue on a regular schedule in the fall.
+Chapel and Pulse are integral parts of the Kingswood experience and will function on a regular schedule in the fall.
 Livestreaming will be available for online students.

 We are working with Public Health on the requirements for residence life this fall.
 We can accommodate a variety of scenarios to ensure residence life is as safe as possible to prevent the spread of illness.

 Living in Community